 On this page you will find testimonies of people who are involved in COSA.
-Regularly new testimonies will be added.
-The first one is from Harry Nigh, one of the Founding Fathers of COSA.
+New testimonies will be added regularly.
+The first one is from Harry Nigh, from Canada, one of the Founding Fathers of COSA.

 It was June, 1994 and Dr. Bill Palmer, a psychologist at one of our federal penitentiaries was driving Charlie back to the community after he had served every day of his 7 year sentence for a sexual offense against a young boy.

 I had known Charlie for 15 years through my previous work with a ministry of friendship that linked prisoners with Christian sponsors.
 Now I was serving as a pastor in a small Mennonite congregation in Hamilton, a steel-producing town with a population of less than 500,000 people.